RedisLabs/redislabs-docs/content/rs/references/rladmin.md

 ### `cluster`

 `rladmin cluster` manages cluster configuration and administration.
-Some `rladmin cluster` commands are only for clusters that are already configured, while others are only for new clusters that have not been configured.
+Most `rladmin cluster` commands are only for clusters that are already configured, while a few others are only for new clusters that have not been configured.

 | Command (for configured clusters) | Description |
 | - | - |